Skip to main content

 We blog

-Mondays and Fridays we post an article about a scent from our collections, and add it to our decant sample program.
-We're not scent experts, so these aren't critical reviews.
+We write a story about a scent from our collections, and add it to our Decant Store.
+We're not scent critics, so these aren't negative reviews.
 We love all our fragrances - that’s why we bought them!
 But we describe how we think they smell, and share our stories about why we love them - maybe you’ll rediscover an old flame, or fall in love with a new scent.

 We sell

-We sell .7 ml decants from our own bottles in our collection because the only way to experience a fragrance is to try it on your own skin.
-We take the fragrance from its original bottle and decant it into a smaller brand-new, 1 ml sterilized glass vial so that you can try it on your skin to see if you like it.
+We sell 1 ml. decants.
+That's .7 ml volume once you allow for the stopper in the vial - filled from our own bottles in our collection because the only way to experience a fragrance is to try it on your own skin.
+We take the fragrance from its original bottle and decant it into a smaller brand-new, 1 ml sterilized glass vials so that you can try it on your skin to see if you like it.

-Through our decant sample program, you'll have access to some of the world’s greatest niche scents, hard-to-find fragrances, and classic favourites.
-Every Monday and Wednesday on the blog, we'll announce a new fragrance addition to the sampling program.
+Through our Decant Store you'll have access to some of the world’s greatest niche scents, hard-to-find fragrances, and classic favourites.

-Click on the Fragrances tab and you’ll find our personal descriptions of each of the fragrances we currently offer from our collection.
+When you click on the Decant Store tab you’ll find our personal descriptions of each of the fragrances we currently offer from our collection, then you can add them to your Shopping Cart.

 Let's be clear (this is a disclaimer!!)